How to Protect Your Home From the Freezing Weather

 If the unfortunate happens and your pipes burst or you find yourself with a leak, you'll need to turn the main water supply off ASAP.

-It's important to know where your water insulation valve (aka stopcock) is and that you test it every so often so it doesn't seize up.
 The last thing you want is to not be able to switch your water valve off when there's a pipe leaking somewhere in your home!
-Should you find the valve is stiff, use some WD-40 to help loosen it up.

 Set a timer for your heating

-Sometimes we have to be away from our homes during winter and that might be an issue for our pipes.
+Sometimes we have to be away from our homes during winter.

-Block draughts
+Block any draughts

-Draughts are sneaky and can get in through the tiniest of spaces.
 When temperatures dip, we want to be warm and cosy, not cold and breezy!

 Check all doors, windows, lofts, skirting boards and other areas in your home that might be bringing in the cold air and block the draught.